 After you’ve cleaned your screen and are waiting for it to dry, you can begin cleaning the actual door.
 You can use the same mixture of cleaner and water as you did with the screen.

 Give your door a good wipe down and be sure to get in all the corners and crevices to wash away any dirt and debris.
 You can rinse it with a stronger stream since your storm door is durable enough.

 When you’re done cleaning it, dry the door with a towel and you’re ready to put the screen back on.

 And That’s How to Clean a Screen Door

 Learning how to clean a screen door isn’t a complicated process, but it’s necessary.
 You don’t want a bunch of dirt and debris building up on it making it look bad.
 Plus, if enough debris builds up in certain areas, it can damage your storm door by getting stuck in hinges or other hardware.

 Maintain your screen door regularly after washing it by vacuuming the screen to keep any dust and pollen off of it.

 If you find your screen door is too dirty to salvage or it’s just old and worn out, choose Feldco for your replacement screen door.
 Our durable and beautiful screen doors come in many styles and colors to match any home and they’re designed to withstand the Midwest climate.

-You can get a free quote online to get started on your screen door replacement project with the Midwest’s #1 door company!
+You can get a free quote now to get started on your screen door replacement project with the Midwest’s #1 door company!